Survey characteristics

 Accuracy

 The outcomes of the Dutch LFS are subject to a margin of error.
-Because of the complex sampling design, it is difficult to estimate the 95% margins of confidence.
+As the sampling design is complex, estimating the 95% confidence interval is not easy.
 Because of the considerable relative inaccuracy, figures under a certain threshold are not published.
 In the tables these figures are replaced by a dot (.).
-In principle the minimum for quarterly figures is set at 30 thousand rounded in the total column.
+In principle, the minimum for quarterly figures is set at 30 thousand (rounded)in the total column.
 Subdivisions of groups of 30 thousand persons and over are published.
-For the yearly figures, a minimum of 15 thousand is set for the total.
+For the yearly figures a minimum of 15 thousand for the total is set.
 Subdivisions of groups of 15 thousand persons or more are published.

 Sequential comparability

-Most tables in StatLine contain figures from 1996 onwards.
-In some cases it is only possible to make comparable figures from 2000 onwards.
+Most tables on StatLine contain figures from 1996 and onwards.
+In some cases it is only possible to publish comparable figures from 2000 and onwards.
 For a limited number of data on the labour market, sequential comparable series are available from 1988.

 For all tables based on the Dutch LFS there is a break in the time series from 2000 to 2001.
-From 2001 onwards, the Dutch LFS figures are based on all five interviews per household.
-Before 2001, the Dutch LFS consisted of only one CAPI interview.
+From 2001 onwards the Dutch LFS figures are based on all five waves.
+In the years before, the Dutch LFS consisted of only one CAPI wave.

 Quality strategy

-The response is entered into a computer during the interview, and as a result inconsistent answers are immediately spotted.
-In the case of proxy interviews (when a member of the household answers the questions for another member of the household), the interviewer checks whether this person has enough information to answer the questions.
+As the response is typed into a computer during the interview, inconsistent answers are spotted immediately.
+For proxy response (i.e. another member of the household answers the questions for the sampled respondent) the interviewer checks whether this person has enough information to answer the questions.